jaroszsebastian/jaroszsebastian/README.md

 # Professional summary
-Senior Technical Writer with over 4 years of experience in technical documentation, including 2 years focused on API documentation in the banking/fintech sector.
-Works closely with developers to turn technical complexity into clear, structured content, and contributes to documentation strategy, terminology standards, and delivery planning.
+Senior Technical Writer with nearly 5 years of experience in technical documentation, including over 2 years specializing in REST API reference content and OpenAPI/YAML specifications in the banking sector.
+Experienced in taking full ownership of centralized Data Dictionaries, managing delivery deadlines with requesters, and delivering financial DTP and developer documentation.

 # Experience
 ### Senior Technical Writer — Lionbridge